-Insects photography invariably involves close up or macro.
+Macro photography invariably involves close up.
 Usually they are small, intricate and thus require added attention to technique and details.
 As in all fields of photography, usage of the appropriate equipment is necessary to achieve the best results, this may includes a 1:1 macro lens which is designed for life-sized close-ups.
 You will also find other tools useful, like a tripod, ring-light and a reflector.

 Types of lens

 Macro photography is not the “usual” type of photography and requires much practice.
 Some general-purpose lens can take great shots of landscapes or vacations and may have a ‘macro’ setting but to get a close up of an insect, normal lenses can’t deliver what true macro is.
 Many lens makers use the term “macro” somewhat loosely in their products description.
 Seriously speaking, a lens with “macro” setting doesn’t mean it’s a macro lens.
 By definition, a macro lens is a lens that can produce an image magnification ratio of 1:1 or higher.